Kuuuube/kanjigrid/README.md

 - Filename is autofilled with deck name and date when saving.

 - Added option to save all kanji as TXT.

+- Exporting runs in a background thread to prevent freezing the ui.
+(Except for `Save Image` which directly uses the ui to generate the image)

+- Some exporting options can be used without rendering the grid.

+- Added `Generate Timelapse Data` option to generate grid data between a range of dates for processing in an external program.

 </details>